“I wanted to make a very violent film but without a drop of blood.” This is what director Sabiha Sumar says of her debut

 Technically, the film is adequate.

 Full marks to Sabiha Sumar for attempting a sensitive, thought-provoking film like Khamosh Pani.
-However, by the end of the film one does feel that though it is a great effort and the film has some extremely perceptive and powerful moments, unfortunately, it stops just short of ‘being there.’
+However, by the end of the film one does feel that though it is a great effort and the film has some extremely perceptive and powerful moments, unfortunately, it stops just a tad bit short of ‘being there.’

 Hindi, Urdu, Punjabi, Drama, Color